The top-performing core content types continue to be:

 - Case studies

-What are the latest trends for each of these top-performers?
+What are the latest trends for each of these content top performers?

-1) Email content: One of the key elements of a successful automation strategy is email.
+1) Email: One core element of a successful marketing automation strategy is email.

 Here are some stats to consider if you ever thought email was on its way out (many have):